LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 .. figure:: figures/UserInterface.png
 	:align: center

-	the Data Searches Tool menu
+	The Data Searches tool interface

 When running a search, the tool uses an existing GIS layer in the interface to find the geographical location of the  search request reference, and a linked Microsoft Access database to obtain some information about the search reference.
 It then queries pre-loaded data layers to establish which have features within the specified radius of the location, and exports this information in a format requested by the user.
 The output data is tabular and an option exists to export the associated GIS data at the same time.
 The tool creates a log file for each search which details the steps that were taken during the process.
 The process is discussed in this document in the section on :doc:`using the tool <../execute/execute>`.